mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

 *  **Customize**
    Customize your toolbar.
 Additional information about the toolbar can be found in the [Customize](../Customize/) section.
 *  **Editor**
    Open the MAMP PRO Editor.
-Additional information about the toolbar can be found in the [Editor](../Editor/) section.
+Additional information about the MAMP PRO Editor can be found in the [Editor](../Editor/)          section.
 *  **WebStart**
    Open the MAMP PRO start page of your local web server.
    Additional information about the MAMP PRO start page is in the [Hosts](../Hosts/Apache) section.